SuperOfficeDocs/superoffice-docs/user-guide/en/service/customers/person/merge-contacts.md

 8. Open the merged contact and check that the data was merged correctly.
 Set the correct primary email address.

-The contacts that were overwritten will no longer be available in favourites and history lists and search.
+The contacts that were overwritten will no longer be available in favorites and history lists and search.

 ## What would you like to do now?